You don't have any saved vehicles!

 SUV options are virtually endless in today’s market, with most of them offering many of the same overworked features.
-That is not the case with the new 2021 Dodge Durango, which is taking the SUV to a whole new area of fun, versatility, and powerful capability.
+That is not the case with the 2021 Dodge Durango, which takes the SUV market to a high level of fun, versatility, and powerful capability.
 The Durango has received a reinvigorated design inside and out and is even being offered with the much-anticipated Hellcat engine as part of its refreshed lineup.
-With the new styling inspired by the popular Dodge Challenger, the Durango now struts a muscle car front end and a sleek, upscale interior centered on the driver.
+With styling inspired by the popular Dodge Challenger, the Durango struts a muscle car front end and a sleek, upscale interior centered on the driver.

 Exciting power upgrades are now part of the Durango options, with raised towing capabilities and outrageous amounts of torque and horsepower at hand with several engine options.
 And yet, even the standard V6 engine will translate into plenty of power and capability when it comes time to hit the road.
 The Durango has room for up to seven passengers with three rows of seats, and interior comfort is undeniably designed for long rides.
 Technology options have been added this year, with wireless Apple CarPlay and Android Auto now a part of the numerous features available.

 In terms of performance outside of speeds that leave most other vehicles, even sports cars, in the dust, the 2021 Durango can also translate its power to conquering off-road driving.
 With available all-wheel drive, transmission features, and intelligent stability and traction control, the 2021 Durango’s capabilities stretch into realms never seen in an SUV.
 From hauling heavy equipment to being able to zoom from zero to 60 faster than nearly any other SUV on the road, the 2021 Dodge Durango has reached the apex of performance.